-The model formulation has many advantages, including the ability to allow the effect of each predictor to vary by quantile level and by spatial location, while guaranteeing a valid quantile function.
-It can also accommodate a variety of tail distributions, including both bounded and unbounded tails.
+The model formulation has many advantages including the ability to allow the effect of each predictor to vary by quantile level and by spatial location while guaranteeing a valid quantile function.
+It can also accommodate a variety of tail distributions including both bounded and unbounded tails.
 Furthermore, we show in Section 3 that we can guarantee the degree of differentiability of the corresponding density function.

-Reich (2012) proposed a similar model by constructing the quantile function using parametric Gaussian basis functions.
-Although these functions allow for straightforward evaluation of the density, they do not guarantee a differentiable quantile function, which results in a noncontinuous density function (Fig. 2).
-Our simulation and applied data analysis show that constraining the density to be continuous and differentiable can result in better parameter estimates and outof-sample scores.
+Reich (2012) proposed a similar model, constructing the quantile function using parametric Gaussian basis functions.
+While the parametric basis functions allow for straightforward evaluation of the density, they do not guarantee a differentiable quantile function, which results in a noncontinuous density function (Fig. 2).
+We show through both simulation and applied data analysis that constraining the density to be continuous and differentiable can result in better parameter estimates and out-of-sample scores.